CU-CommunityApps/ct-aws-lambda-python-saml/README.md

 ### Prerequisites and Inputs

 **`CloudFrontDNSNameParam`**
 - The DNS name that is the user front door for the solution.
-This should be a CNAME to `LocalDNSNameParam`.
+You will need to configure this name in your DNS tool (i.e., Cornell DNSDB or AWS Route 53) as part of the deployment process.
 - Example: `shib-testbed.aws.cucloud.net`

 **`CloudFrontCertificateIdParam`**
 - The Id (not the full ARN) of the ACM certificate for the user front door (`CloudFrontDNSNameParam`).
 Must exist locally in the deployment region and AWS account.
 - Example: `ef4bb1f2-e10f-4419-99a4-3d78b9cf319d` (*.aws.cucloud.net)

-**`LocalDNSNameParam`**
-- The DNS name of the deployment in the Route53 hosted zone controlled in the current AWS account.
-This allows for the deployment to be made in an AWS account that does not host the `CloudFrontDNSNameParam` CNAME in its own Route53 hosted zone.
-This name is not visible to end users.
-- Example: `shib-testbed.cs.cucloud.net`

 **`LocalHostedZoneNameParam`**
 - The full name (including `.` at the end) of the Route53 hosted zone controlled in the current AWS account.
-This hosted zone should contain both the `LocalDNSNameParam` and the `APIGatewayDNSNameParam`
+This hosted zone should contain the `APIGatewayDNSNameParam`.
 - Example: `cs.cucloud.net.`

 **`APIGatewayDNSNameParam`**